glauer1859/PROTEUS-vtt-file-parser/README.md

 <name_file> this is less clear.
 So far the only way I have found to make this work is to have the names of all speakers input into a seperate .txt file.
 So take all the different names from the .vtt file.
 From my observations so far there are normally only 5 or 6 participants in these talks.
 The name file should be of the following form

 namecode1

 namecode2

 namecode3

 ect.

-each name must be seperated by a newline in order for this to work properly. out also the exact order in which I presented the files on the command line must be maintained.
+each name must be seperated by a newline in order for this to work properly.
+Names cannot all be on the same line

+Also, the exact order in which I presented the files on the command line must be maintained.
 You cannot have a command line of the form ./parser <output_file_name> <transcript_file_name> <name_file>
 this is an illegal command line and the script will not run as it was designed to do.

+BEGINING OPERATION

+In order to begin utilizing this reposotory just clone it on the command line and perform the operations above as described.

-I will provide more information on operation of this script in our next meeting as a team
+I will provide more information on operation and desgin of this script in our next meeting as a team.

-- Gavin Lauer :)
+Gavin Lauer :)